AptFox/harmony-backend/README.md

 # Development
  - Make changes
  - write meaningful commit messages
- - run the linter from the terminal: `./gradlew ktlintFormat`
+ - run the linter from the terminal: `./gradlew ktfmtFormat`
-   - To just check, run `./gradlew ktlintCheck`
+   - To just check, run `./gradlew ktfmtCheck`
+   - You can also add ktfmt to your IDE as a plugin

 # QOL
  - TODO: Figure out how to add hot reload/rebuild